 I absolutely love the 4th of July!
 In fact, I don’t know a lot of people who don’t like it.
 It summarizes everything that I love about America.
 Friends and family coming together to eat some great grilled food and drink some beer while lighting stuff on fire or blowing it up.
 What about that statement is there not to love?
+Unless you might be a nurse or doctor.
+Then I could see where it could be a gray area.

 As a child, I have a ton of memories of blowing up McDonald’s toys or plastic army guys.
 It was a blast, but as a child I never worried about the amount of money I was setting on fire.
 Literally.
 As I get older, blowing up fireworks has become a lot less fun.
 I usually join in on the fun for a little while, but it isn’t necessarily as fun as it was as a child.
 Anyone else agree?